pratikjadhav2000/Vocab/README.md

 4.Open your browser and type localhost/folder_name

-5.Done!Website will appear.If not plz let me know and I'll help you :)
+5.Done!Website will appear.If not please let me know and I'll help you :)

 Note : Before starting the test,You will need to setup the Database through Xampp-PhpMyAdmin